 The ‘perfect’ badge holds true even today, as was evident when my friend Remya and I drove through Munnar situated 5,200 feet above mean sea level.

 But since Remya and I were visiting for just a night, we decided to cover the ‘main things’.
-And these main things left us stunned to say the least.
+And these main things left us stunned.

 Roads to Munnar